 Biography

-I am a criminologist, criminal justice scholar, and crime scientist that engages in both applied and theoretical inter-disciplinary and trans-disciplinary research.
-I am currently involved in a number of projects that center on better understanding the characteristics and dynamics of wildlife crime, including the illegal wildlife trade, as well as its intersection with other criminal activity (e.g., corruption).
+I am a crime scientist, criminal justice scholar, and criminologist that engages in both applied and theoretical inter-disciplinary and trans-disciplinary research.
+My areas of expertise include crime science, situational crime prevention, crime convergence, environment crime, conservation rangers, illegal markets, and policing innovation.
+I am currently involved in a number of projects that center on better understanding the characteristics and dynamics of wildlife crime, including the illegal wildlife trade.
+I also study crime convergence and its role in facilitating nested complex crimes.
 I am also involved in several projects that examine conservation-related law enforcement and crime prevention.
 Finally, I have actively engaged in research projects that seek to understand the experiences and perspectives of conservation rangers around the world.

 Education